 For the first time at SXSW Film, 2014 will feature daily Keynotes to launch each day with a bang, so Conference attendees can hit the ground running, inspired by these diverse visionaries from the ever-evolving world of Film.

-The first three Keynote speakers for SXSW 2014 are:
+The Keynote speakers for SXSW 2014 are:

 Lena Dunham stars in the HBO series, Girls, which she created and serves as executive producer, writer, and director.
 A two-time Golden Globe winner, Dunham made history as the first female director to win a DGA Award for “Television Comedy Series.”